Thursday, October 11, 2012 • 3:49 AM •

 Be cautious of wearing black on black.

 When you pair (fully) black pieces of clothing together side by side.
 It’s sometimes obvious that the black dye varies a lot.
 Some blacks are richer than others and so if you pair them all together, the black pieces that seem lighter than others, cheapen your look because it looks washed-out and old (even if it isn’t).

 Tip: Experiment mixing different black textures/textiles if you’re wearing all black.
 Polyester and cotton are very common, so once you pair that with a fabric that looks and feels different (Ex: velvet, silk, lace, sheer fabric), it enriches your look while still maintaining an all-black dress code.
 If you don’t necessarily have to wear all black, another tip is to use “separator” pieces of clothing.
-Say your cardigan and pants are two tones of black, wear a different colored top to separate the two black items of clothing.
+Say your cardigan and pants are two tones of black, wear a non-black top underneath your black cardigan to separate the two black items of clothing.
 This way, it’s less obvious that they aren’t the same tone of black.

 Be cautious of bulky embellishments.

 Avoid massive blingy rhinestone embellishments, which can sometimes be sewn at the center of the outfit, like in the purple dress below.
 Obviously, the embellishment is not meant to fool people into thinking it’s real diamonds and gemstones, but the problem with fake rhinestone embellishments is that the stones can easily look too plastic or the metal parts supporting the embellishments are tarnishing.
 This also applies to tarnishing and low-quality statement jewellery, handbags or belts with showy embellished buckles.